 Most popular with customers in United States of America (USA), France, Italy, Germany, Greece, Switzerland, Denmark, Bulgaria (Republic) and Netherlands, but you can buy Pot Noodle Sweet and Sour for delivery worldwide.

-One of our Pot Noodle branded products, and is suitable for vegetarians.
+One of our Pot Noodle branded products.
+Take advantage of our current sale discount, saving you £0.40, and is suitable for vegetarians.

 May Contain Celery, May Contain Eggs, May Contain Milk, May Contain Mustard.